DROPS for DevOps

 DevOps is all about fast incremental application improvements.
 Businesses are discovering that they prosper more with this approach than the traditional, slower, all-at-once approach because it delivers value sooner.
 This saves and makes the business money.
-Traditional development is built around departmental silos, Development, QA and Operations.
-Each silo has different, sometimes conflicting priorities.
-The biggest barrier hampering DevOps is getting these silos to work together and embrace a new way of working.
+Traditional development is built around departmental silos with sometimes conflicting priorities.

 The biggest barrier hampering DevOps is getting everyone to work together and embrace a new way of working